vaibhavirohilla741/Optimizing-ML-Pipelines/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-This dataset contains data about the phonecall to a bank.It consist of data columns ike age,marital status, job, education etc.We seek to predict that the user will take the term deposite.
+This dataset contains data about the phonecall to a bank.It consist of data columns like age,marital status, job, education etc.We seek to predict that the user will take the term deposite.

-There were two different ways in which we have apploed the mocdel firstly by using scikit learn to fit the model and then by using the hypertunning we tunned the model.Next method was the automl model and lastly we compared the result of two.
+There were two different ways in which we have applied the model firstly by using scikit learn to fit the model and then by using the hypertunning we tunned the model.Next method was the automl model and lastly we compared the result of two.

-The accuracy which we got from the two models were AutoML Accuracy 0.9179059180576631
+## The accuracy which we got from the two models were
+AutoML Accuracy 0.9179059180576631
 Hyperdrive Accuracy 0.9072837632776934